 What is Urban Zen Integrative Therapy Training?

-This accelerated program is designed for individuals who are already established in one or more of the Urban Zen modalities (yoga teacher, Reiki practitioner, doctor, nurse or other allied medical professional, essential oil therapist).
-It reduces what is normally a 12-month training program to 12 days of intensive training plus a clinical rotation.
-Though students are only in class for 12 days, students will have up to 12 months to complete all the program requirements.
+This program is designed for individuals who are already established in one or more of the Urban Zen modalities (yoga teacher, Reiki practitioner, doctor, nurse or other allied medical professional, essential oil therapist).
+Though students are in class for only 12 days, students will have up to 12 months to complete all the program requirements.

 Each training day begins with a led yoga class which includes active and restorative poses, breath work and meditation.
-The rest of each day is filled with lectures and discussions for the full group followed by mentor-led small groups and Urban Zen practice sessions.
+The rest of each day is filled with lectures and discussions for the full group and in more intimate, mentor-led small groups and UZIT practice sessions.

-Lectures and practice sessions include training in the 5 Urban Zen modalities and how to layer them to alleviate the symptoms of PANIC™
+Lectures and practice sessions include training in the 5 UZIT modalities and how to layer them to alleviate the pain, anxiety, nausea, insomnia, constipation and exhaustion.

-- Yoga Therapy including in-chair and in-bed movement, restorative yoga, breathing practices and guided meditation/body scans
+- Therapeutically-oriented yoga including in-chair and in-bed Mindful Movements, restorative yoga, breathing practices and guided meditation/body scans

-- Reiki includes Level 1 reiki training for self practice and for use in clinical setting
+- Level 1 Reiki training for self-practice and for use in clinical settings.

 - Essential Oil Therapy training and practice with 12 therapeutic-grade essential oils including Lavender, Lemon, Peppermint, Frankincense and other special blends.
 Participants will learn benefits and contra-indications for each essential oil.